brandongk-ubco/segmenter/docs/local.md

 `singularity remote login` and paste the token you created.

+## Build the singularity container

 `singularity build --remote image.sif image.def`

-## Build the singularity container

 ## See if it all works

+`singularity exec --nv image.sif nvidia-smi`